j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

+{%
+laika.site.metadata.description = "An in-depth look at optimising a parser for a sub-set of Haskell."
+%}
 # Interlude 1: Building a Parser for Haskell

 We've covered a lot of ground in the series so far!
 I think it's time to take a medium-length